-The university offers a variety of dining services for all students whether they live in residence halls or off-campus.
+The University offers a variety of dining services for all students whether they live in residence halls or off-campus.
 There are different meal plans that students can buy according to where they live.
-See Mizzou's Campus Dining Services website for more information about meal plans (called block plans) and places to eat. http://dining.missouri.edu.
+See Mizzou's Campus Dining Services website for more information about meal plans and places to eat: https://dining.missouri.edu/